ovh/docs/pages/web_cloud/domains/dns_zone_general_information/guide.en-sg.md

 - The email servers (DNS records of type *MX*) to which your domain name must redirect the emails it receives.
 - Information related to the security/authentication of your services (web hosting, web server, email server, etc.) associated with your domain name (SPF, DKIM, DMARC DNS records, etc.).

-A DNS zone is hosted/registered on **DNS servers**.
+A DNS zone is hosted on **DNS servers**.
 The **DNS servers** must be registered (with a domain name registrar) in order to use the DNS zone they host.

 For more information, see our webpage explaining [how a DNS server works](/links/web/domains-dns-server).

 ### DNS records

-Many DNS records exist.
+Various DNS record types exist.
 They all have a specific purpose in DNS resolution.
 At OVHcloud, they are divided into three parts:

-- Time and attendance records (A, AAAA, CNAME, DNAME, NS)
+- Pointer records (A, AAAA, CNAME, DNAME, NS)
 - Email records (MX, SPF, DKIM, DMARC)
 - Extended records (TXT, SRV, CAA, NAPTR, LOC, SSHFP, TLSA)